25+ Must-Do Experiences for Kids in Charlotte

 10. Grab a loaf of bread and treat the ducks to lunch at Freedom Park's duck pond.
 Let the kids test their skills on the NFL Play 60 KidZone, which features an obstacle course, timed 40-yard dash, climbing structure and pep talk station with messages of encouragement from Carolina Panthers players.
 Or grab a photo with a 1920s steam locomotive, one of Charlotte's hidden treasures of the past.

 11. Explore the 11th U.S. president’s 19th-century log cabin homestead and learn about frontier cooking in the old kitchen at the President James K. Polk State Historic Site in Pineville.
-To continue your journey through time, visit Historic Brattonsville in York County, South Carolina, or Historic Latta Plantation in Huntersville, North Carolina.
+To continue your journey through time, visit The Charlotte Museum of History.

 13. Explore Charlotte’s racing roots when you put the pedal to the metal in the realistic racing simulators or prep a race car in the pit crew challenge at the NASCAR Hall of Fame.

-14. Pick strawberries, garden veggies, apples or pumpkins, depending on the season, with your family at Carrigan Farms in Mooresville or Wise Acres Organic Farm in Indian Trail.
-Use your bounty to bake every pie imaginable.
+14. Pick strawberries, garden veggies, apples or pumpkins, depending on the season, with your family at Carrigan Farms in Mooresville, North Carolina, or Wise Acres Organic Farm in Indian Trail, North Carolina.
+Or find locally grown goods at Charlotte area farmers markets.
+Then use your bounty to bake every pie imaginable.
+Plan a return visit to Carrigan Farms in the summer to go for a swim in The Quarry at Carrigan Farms.

 15. Let your imagination soar as you watch a Children’s Theatre of Charlotte troupe bring one of your favorite childhood stories to life in the McColl Family Theatre at ImaginOn: the Joe & Joan Martin Center.